gagdiez/EC_Atlas/index.md

 ### CIFTI VOLUME *LABEL* _FILE_ over HCP's Subject 100307 (MNI Space)

+> To obtain brain connectivity maps of the highest quality, the Human Connectome Project (HCP) is using cutting-edge MR hardware, including new 3T and 7T MR scanners and customized head coils.
+MR data acquisition has been optimized through refinements to our pulse sequences and key pre-processing steps.
-> HCP datasets are freely available to the scientific community.
-Here you can download our parcellation projected over the cortex of the subject 100307.
+Here you can download our parcellation projected over the T1 of subject 100307 from the HCP.

 - [Left Hemisphere (nii file)](files/EC_atlas.L.100307.label.nii)
 - [Right Hemisphere (nii file)](files/EC_atlas.R.100307.label.nii)